mayankagwl/my-blogs/Golang/tune-the-go-http-client-for-high-performance.md

 }
 ```

-By increasing connection per host and the total number of idle connection, this will increase the performance and serve more request with less server resources.
+By increasing connection per host and the total number of idle connection, this will increase the performance and serve more request with minimal server resources.

 Connection pool size and connection per host count can be increased as per server resources and requirements.

 ## Conclusion